ING: Poland’s current account balance is deteriorating quickly

 Compared to 2020, Poland’s current account balance is set to deteriorate by an equivalent of about 4.5% of GDP in 2021.

-Imports inflated by higher energy bills, exports constrained by global shortages of microprocessors
+Imports are inflated by higher energy bills, and exports are constrained by global shortages of microprocessors.

 Import bills were inflated by the continued recovery in domestic demand and high energy prices.
 At the same time, exports have been hampered by disruptions in global supply chains, which particularly affect Germany – Poland’s main trading partner.

 According to the National Bank of Poland's statement, the strongest increase on the import side in September was in oil and oil refinement products and natural gas.
 Also, more expensive raw materials translated into a higher value of imported processed goods, especially metals and chemical products.
 On the export side, the automotive sector suffered from shortages of semiconductors.
-Exports of passenger cars and trucks went down as did export sales of car batteries and catalysts.
+Exports of passenger cars and trucks went down, as did export sales of car batteries and catalysts.

-A modest 12-month cumulative current account surplus should turn to deficit in coming months
+A modest 12-month cumulative current account surplus should turn into a deficit in coming months.

-According to our estimates, the current account balance, calculated as a 12-month cumulative, shrank to 0.4% of GDP from 0.9% in August, while the trade surplus shrank to 1.4% of GDP from 1.7%.
+According to our estimates, the current account balance, calculated as a 12-month cumulative, shrank to 0.4% of GDP from 0.9% in August, while the trade surplus contracted to 1.4% of GDP from 1.7%.
 If the economic recovery and high energy prices continue into the fourth quarter, we can expect a continued deterioration in both balances.
 We forecast that the merchandise trade balance will be close to zero in 2021 as a whole, while the current account deficit will close with a deficit of around 1.5% of GDP.
-In 2020, the two balances posted surpluses of 2.4% and 2.9%, respectively.
+In 2020, the two balances posted surpluses of 2.4% and 2.9% respectively.

 The envisaged deterioration of Poland’s external balance indicators should be an important factor in the future decisions of the Monetary Policy Council.

-Leszek Kasek is the Senior Economist for Poland at ING.
+Leszek Kasek is the senior economist for Poland at ING.
 This note first appeared on ING’s THINK.ING portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
 The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more